 - Try not to carry your wallet in your back trouser pocket where it is vulnerable and in clear view.

-- If you are socialising in a public place never leave your drink unattended.
-Read about Drink Spiking under ‘Alcohol, Smoking and
+- If you are socialising in a public place never leave your drink unattended - drink spiking can happen.

 - Be alert to your surroundings and the people around you, especially if you are alone or it is dark

 - Whenever possible, travel with a friend or as part of a group

 - Stay in well-lit areas as much as possible

 - Walk confidently and at a steady pace